 Most Givebutter users create a fundraising page or event for Giving Tuesday because they are easy to set up and allow you to tell a story and better engage your supporters.
 However, if you have access to a top-notch web developer, you can create your own engaging webpages and either link to or embed a Givebutter form.
 For instance, The Dream Center created an amazing #Make20Matter landing page last year for Giving Tuesday and linked to a Givebutter form to collect donations.

-For more in-depth tips on creating your campaign, check out our Giving Tuesday Peer-to-Peer Success page (coming October 21), join us for a Giving Tuesday webinar, attend one of our weekly demos, or read through our step-by-step Getting Started Guide.
+For more in-depth tips on creating your campaign, check out our Giving Tuesday Peer-to-Peer Success page, hit replay on our Giving Tuesday webinar series, attend one of our weekly demos, or read through our step-by-step Getting Started Guide.
 You can also connect with a Givebutter Expert to help you take your Giving Tuesday campaign to the next level!

 🗣 Create a communication plan